defensio/defensio-wordpress/readme.txt

 Defensio is an advanced spam filtering web service that learns and adapts to your behaviors and those of your readers.

-Advanced features such as detailed statistics, charts, RSS feed of our comments (innocent and spam) and counter widget are also available.
+Advanced features such as support for OpenID, detailed statistics, charts, RSS feed of our comments (innocent and spam) and counter widget are also available.

 Defensio aims to be an all-in-one anti-spam solution.
 Therefore, using it along with other anti-spam plugins WILL cause problems.
 PLEASE deactivate Akismet and other similar plugins before activating Defensio.